raullalves/benchmark-numerical-time-series-tensorflow-keras/README.md

 The methodology merges all series in one with multiple features.

-At the class data.py, by default it takes the montly mean the series.
+At the class data.py, by default it takes the montly mean of each time series.
 It obviously can be changed

 # Run
 python main.py